stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/rotating-arrays-two-ways.md

 6) [3,4,1,2]
 ```

 But steps 1 and 5, 2 and 6 are the same!
-That’s because `6 % 4 = 2`, so the effective number of rotations is actually only two.
+That's because `6 % 4 = 2`, so the effective number of rotations is actually only two.

 Knowing this, we can reduce the number of steps dramatically.
 In our small example we had a 66% decline in the number of steps.